mpurses/Sonder/README.md

 Sonder is a Rainmeter skin with the essentials...

 Time and Date (based on Elegance by lilshizzy)
--12hr, 24hr, vertical and horizontal layout, custom colors.
+-12hr, 24hr, vertical and horizontal layout, customize format, custom colors.

 Weather (based on Astro Weather by xxenium)
 -Gets feed from Weather Channel website html (updated for 2020)
--6 variants, added another variant option from AstroWeather.
+-7 variants, added 2 other variant options from AstroWeather.
 -Click current temperature to customize.

 System (based on illustro)
 -Overall CPU % and RAM usage.
--Click on System text to open Task Manager.
+(GPU, Swap, Core Temp options) -Click on System text to open Task Manager.

 Network Graph (based on Enigma by Kaelri)